Department D – Goats

 - All goats must be dehorned or have the horn tips blunted.

 - The fitting and show preparation area is confined to the wash rack, the goat barn and other designated areas surrounding the goat barn.
+These areas will be designated at the Sunday exhibitor meeting.

 - The market goats will be divided into classes by weight, not breed.
 All breeds will be shown together.